<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Next Steps:

-• When you retire from Chevron, make sure that you update your beneficiaries.
-Chevron should have an Online Beneficiary Designation form for life events such as death, marriage, divorce, childbirth, adoptions, and more.
+• When you retire from Chevron, make sure to update your beneficiaries.
+Chevron should have an Online Beneficiary Designation form for life events such as death, marriage, divorce, child birth, adoptions, and more.

-If you are unsure about your Chevron benefits, schedule a call to speak with one of our Chevron-focused advisors
+To learn more about your Chevron benefits, schedule a call with one of our Chevron-focused advisors.

 Social Security & Medicare for Chevron Employees